alex-oleshkevich/starsessions/README.md

 ### InMemoryBackend

 Simply stores data in memory.
-The data is not persisted across requests.
+The data is cleared after server restart.
 Mostly for use with unit tests.

 ### CookieBackend